Kerio/hashdb/README.md

 * Expand the "tool" project until you find a property sheet called "boost32" or "boost64" (depending on the chosen address model), and double-click it.
 * Edit C/C++ / General / Additional Include Directories, change the path to boost includes.
 * Edit Linker / General / Additional Library Directories, change the to boost libraries.

+### Optional step: Installing Python

+A Python installation is needed only for running the unit tests.
+If you do not wish to run the unit tests, you can exclude the "tests" project from the build configuration.

+Otherwise install the latest Python version from https://www.python.org/downloads/ .

 ### Build and test the project